j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 #' @param lfc.th A numeric vector of log2 fold-change thresholds.
 Defaults to c(log2(1.5), log2(2)).
 #' @param shrink.method The method used for shrinkage estimation.
 Defaults to "apeglm".
 #' @param outdir The directory where the output should be saved.
 Defaults to "./de".
+#' @param norm.ercc A logical indicating whether to normalize to ERCC spike-ins.
 #' @param BPPARAM The BiocParallelParam object specifying the parallel back-end to be used.
 Defaults to NULL.
 #'
 #' @return A list of DESeq2 result tables for the specified contrasts, saved to the specified output directory.